Home

 While out on your patio or backyard, you would like something to shield your view to the neighbor's yard and vice versa.
 Here we are talking about the yard, so you can use tall shrubs as privacy plants.
 You do not necessarily need trees.

 You will want the shrubs you choose to be at least six feet tall.
 You can do a mixed planting, by choosing different types of shrubs and planting them in groups.
 Use three, five or seven of one kind, then add a group of another kind of shrub, and then repeat the first group.
 Add lower shrubs in front along with perennials.
-Here are some to consider.
+Here are some shrubs you can use as privacy plants.

 Evergreen Shrubs